 We recommend disclosing because:

-- It will give you access to the expert and specialist support, guidance and advice through the Disability team.
+· It will give you access to the expert and specialist support, guidance and advice through Disability Services.

 You only need to disclose to the University once.
 Any personal information relating to your disability will be kept confidential and will be shared on a "need to know" basis only with those people directly responsible for teaching, supervising or supporting you.

 There are two opportunities to disclose before you start on your course:

 1. On your application form.